mateusesm/doom-fire/README.md

-### Tema em pixels do fogo do DOM
+### DOM Fire Pixel Theme

-Tema em pixels do fogo do DOM feito em HTML, CSS e JavaScript
+DOM Fire pixel theme made only with HTML, CSS and JavaScript.